UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/syllabus-csc372-Spring2025.md

     * For projects, I recommend that as a group you establish specific expectations regarding
       * how and how often you will communicate
       * how and how often you will meet (e.g. in person or virtually)
-      * how you will divide up work (keeping in mind that you everyone should be involved in all parts of the project)
+      * how you will divide up work (keeping in mind that everyone should be involved in all parts of the project)
       * how you will share your work (e.g., GitHub)
       * how you will format your code (i.e. expectations for style/documentation)
       * any other group expectations you think are important